2023 MoMath Mini-Masters

 There are three different categories of questions: Math Pulse (trivia), Gardner Greats (logic puzzles), and Math Classics (contest math).
 You may choose to focus on a single category or to answer questions from any mix of categories.
 Points from all categories will be added together to generate the final score, which is the primary component used to determine which participants will be invited to compete in the Finals Round.
 There are also prizes for the top scorer in each category.
 Not all categories have questions at the highest (elite) point level.

 You are welcome to collaborate with whomever you like, but we ask that you refrain from using internet search engines or other non-human research sources.
-However, if you do work with someone else on a question, we ask that only one of you enter the answer into your contest portal.
+However, if you do work with someone else on a question, we require that only one of you enter the answer into your tournament portal.

-If you have participated in the MoMath Masters in prior years, please be aware of the following changes that were implemented when the event became online-only:
+The tournament portal for the MoMath Mini-Masters evolved from the MoMath Masters tournament portal.
+If you participated in the MoMath Masters in prior years, please be aware of the following changes that were implemented when the event became online-only:

-- During the First Round, once you start the competition, your 45-minute timer starts and cannot be paused.
+- Once you start the competition, your 45-minute timer starts and cannot be paused.

 - You can revisit a question if you have not yet submitted an answer to that question.
 You cannot revisit questions that you have already answered.